Easing the microchip shortage with a new chip design method via AI

 Partin-Vaisband is using a fundamentally new approach for circuit global routing, viewing the problem in a different way to the standard design method – by redefining it as an imaging problem.
 This is achieved by applying deep neural nets – multi-layer computer programs that rely on training data to learn and improve over time, just as a human brain makes connections between neurons.
 A common example of a deep neural net is Google’s search algorithm, which can finish a search term before you’ve even finished typing it.

 Currently, chip design is conducted on a CPU, running through the design steps in a sequential manner, with engineers manually fixing problems as they encounter them.
 Instead, Partin-Vaisband will develop a deep learning framework to accelerate chip design.
 Just as deep neural nets have been trained to upscale images to a higher resolution and fill in missing details, Partin-Vaisband intends to improve the chip design process by training the model to evaluate thousands or millions of circuit design solutions at a time – orders of magnitude faster.
-Steps are parallelized on a modern accelerator, which can evaluate thousands or millions of circuit design solutions at a time – orders of magnitude faster.

 She has proof-of-concept results on small parts of the chip design process and hopes to expand that at a higher level, resulting in a two-to-three orders of magnitude improvement in design.